-Automobile or Vehicle Misuse/Careless Driving/Parking Violations - Uncourteous or unsafe driving on or around the Camdenton School campus.
+Automobile or Vehicle Misuse/Careless Driving/Parking Violations - Uncourteous or unsafe driving on or around the school campus.
 This also includes students who park in no-parking areas or park blocking other cars.

-First Offense: Moved to red lot; possible loss of parking privileges for 1-5 school days.

-Second Offense: Loss of parking/driving on district property privileges for 5 school days.

-Third Offense: Loss of parking/driving on district property privileges for 30 school days.
+Consequences First Offense Second Offense Third Offense Fourth Offense Moved to Red Lot - Red card - 1 week X Loss of parking privileges for - 1-5 days X Loss of parking/driving on district property privileges for 5 school days - Red Card - 2 weeks X Loss of parking/driving on district property privileges for X

-Fourth Offense: Loss of parking/driving on district property privileges for the semester.
-Vehicle will be towed at owner's expense.
+30 school days - Red Card - 30 days Loss of parking/driving on district property privileges for the semester. v Vehicle will be towed at owner's expense.
+Red Card - Semester Λ